makkus/freckles/README.rst

 In case you had a look at `my dotfiles repo <https://github.com/makkus/dotfiles>`_: I've organized my configuration into subfolders (to be able to exclude applications I don't need for certain scenarios -- e.g. X-applications on a remote server), but that is more complicated than necessary.
 You can certainly just have a flatter folder-structure, with one subfolder per application.

 Most of the above steps can be switched off, if necessary.
-More information about the ``dotfiles`` adapter used in this example: :doc:`dotfiles </adapters/dotfiles>`
+More information about the ``dotfiles`` adapter used in this example: `dotfiles <https://docs.freckles.io/en/latest/adapters/dotfiles.html>`_.

 Example #2, where we setup a Python development project
 -------------------------------------------------------